A Unified MDL-based Binning and Tensor Factorization Framework for PDF Estimation: Simulation Results

-Next, we evaluate our MDL-based PDF estimation algorithm against a uniform discretization baseline using a simulation setup similar to~\cite{kargas2019learning}.
-Here, data are generated from an $N = 5$-dimensional Gaussian mixture of $R = 6$ components, and the accuracy of the model is measured by the KLD between the true and estimated densities computed by Monte Carlo integration averaged over 100 independent trials.
+Next, we evaluate our MDL-based PDF framework against a uniform discretization baseline following the set-up of~\cite{kargas2019learning}.
+Here, data are generated from five-dimensional Gaussian mixture ($N=5$, $R=6$), and the accuracy is measured by the KLD between the true and estimated densities, averaged over 100 Monte-Carlo trials.
 We compare the performance of our algorithm to that of the classical Gaussian mixture model based on EM (EM GMM), coupled tensor factorization algorithm based on alternating optimization and a KLD loss criterion (CTF-AO-KL)~\cite{kargas2019learning}, and the ``Oracle" method, which assumes that the labels (latent states) are known and serves as an empirical lower bound for the KLD.
-As shown in Fig.~\ref{fig:comparison}, our approach outperforms the uniformly binned (20 bins) CTF-AO-KL in both KLD and clustering accuracy.
-This result underscores the effectiveness of MDL-based binning in adapting to skewed and non-uniform densities, whereas uniform binning--due to its fixed allocation--~often leads to a model mismatch when the data deviate from uniformity.
-Although EM GMM remains a practical choice for modeling Gaussian mixtures, its performance can be compromised if the discretization is not well adapted to the underlying density.
+As shown in Fig.~\ref{fig:comparison}~(a),(b), our approach outperforms the uniformly binned (20 bins) CTF-AO-KL in both KLD and clustering accuracy.
+Fig.~\ref{fig:comparison}~(c) demonstrates how the histogram grows with $T$.
+When $T$ is small, adding many cuts would leave only a few points per bin, so the NML term cannot compensate for the MDL penalty.
+As more data become available, each prospective bin contains enough points to estimate its probability reliably; the NML term now rewards a finer partition, making higher-resolution histogram both feasible and favorable.
+Although the EM GMM remains a practical choice for modeling Gaussian mixtures, its performance can be compromised if the discretization is not well adapted to the underlying density.